MySQL for Executives Part 3: When MySQL Is (and Isn't) the Right Choice

 The Hybrid Approach

-Strategic executives recognize that no single database fits all needs.
+Smart executives know that no single database fits all needs.
 Many successful organizations use MySQL for core transactional workloads while employing specialized databases for specific use cases.
+This hybrid approach optimizes each workload for its specific requirements while managing complexity through clear boundaries and integration patterns.

 A typical modern architecture might include: